Calcium titanate

 Calcium titanate is an inorganic compound with the chemical formula CaTiO3.
-As a mineral, it is called perovskite, named after Russian mineralogist, L. A. Perovski (1792-1856).
+As a mineral, it is called perovskite, named after Russian mineralogist, Lev Perovski (1792–1856).
 It is a colourless, diamagnetic solid, although the mineral is often coloured owing to impurities.

 Synthesis

 CaTiO3 can be prepared by the combination of CaO and TiO2 at temperatures >1300 °C. Sol-gel processes has been used to make a more pure substance, as well as lowering the synthesis temperature.
 These compounds synthesized are more compressible due to the powders from the sol-gel process as well and bring it closer to its calculated density (~4.04 g/ml).

 Structure

 Calcium titanate is obtained as orthorhombic crystals, more specifically perovskite structure.
 In this motif, the Ti(IV) centers are octahedral and the Ca2+ centers occupy a cage of 12 oxygen centres.
 Many useful materials adopt related structures, e.g. barium titanate or variations of the structure, e.g. yttrium barium copper oxide.